jscriptcoder/Gymie-Client/README.md

   } catch(err) {
     switch(true) {
-      // This could happen when trying to connect to the server case err instanceof ConnectFailed: break
+      // This could happen while trying to connect to the server case err instanceof ConnectFailed: break

       // There is no connection and we try to instantiate an environment